 Research

-Emerging viruses are a constant threat to global health.
-Our group uses cutting-edge approaches that combine genomics, data science, and experimental virology to understand, prevent, and mitigate emerging virus diseases.
-We focus on three main areas
+Arboviruses are a serious and growing global public health threat.
+Our group applies transdisciplinary and interdisciplinary approaches that combine virology, genomics, immunology, proteomics, metabolomics, and data science to understand, prevent, and mitigate arboviral diseases.
+We focus on three main areas:

 Viral discovery & characterization

-We use advanced sequencing technologies and bioinformatics tools to identify and characterize novel emerging viruses that may affect humans and animals.
+We use advanced genomic technologies and bioinformatics tools to identify and characterize novel emerging or reemerging viruses that may affect humans and animals.
 We also study the frequency, distribution, and evolutionary history of these viruses to support preparedness and response for viral outbreaks and epidemics

 Want to collaborate on a future-forward project?